ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/synchronization/configurations.markdown

 ##Raven/Synchronization/Config

-Used to keep synchronization options like:
+Used to keep synchronization options such as:

 * default built-in conflict resolver,
 * max number of concurrent synchronizations performed to a single destination fs,